samuelwb/cancer-evolution/README.md

 8.  **SnvWgs**: Code for identifying SNVs and indels from WGS and for then identifying mutation clusters in longitudinal samples for subclone analysis.
 Also code for identifying mutation context and mutation signatures of SNVs.
 9.  **StructuralWgs**: Code for identifying structural variants (translocations, large deletions, inversions, and duplications) from WGS data.

-Please click "Source" at the left, then the subfolder of interest, to view the code.
+Please click the subfolder of interest to view the code.
 Each subfolder contains a README file describing how to run the code in the folder.